JarryShaw/MacDaily/res/update.rst

 That is to say, if you set these flags in global options, they will overwrite corresponding flags in command specific options.

-NB
 For all options that take package names, a mini-language for condition specification is provided.

 +--------------+---------------------+
 |    Format    |    Specification    |